Now Reading

 For the dough:

-• Set your mixer to a medium-slow speed and mix the ingredients until you have a homogeneous paste.
-Then, set your mixer on a higher speed and mix until the paste pulls away from the sides of the mixing bowl.
-Add the "beurre pommade"** (see notes) and knead until the dough comes together.
-Cover with a damp cloth, then let it rise at room temperature (24 to 25°C/75°to 77°F) for 1 hour.
+• In a mixing bowl fitted with a dough hook, combine the flour, water, egg, fresh yeast, salt, sugar, and honey.
+Start the mixer on a medium-slow speed and mix until the ingredients form a smooth, homogeneous dough.
+Then, increase the speed to medium-high and continue mixing until the dough pulls away from the sides of the bowl.
+Add the "beurre pommade"** (see notes) and knead until the dough fully comes together.
+Cover the bowl with a damp cloth and let the dough rise at room temperature (75°F to 77°F) for 1 hour.

 Make the egg wash: